totov/docker-compose-laravel/README.md

 - **mysql** - `:3306`
 - **php** - `:9000`

-Three additional containers are included that handle Composer, NPM, and Artisan commands *without* having to have these platforms installed on your local computer.
+Four additional containers are included that handle Composer, NPM, Artisan and Vapor commands *without* having to have these platforms installed on your local computer.
 Use the following command examples from your project root, modifying them to fit your particular use case.

 - `docker-compose run --rm composer update`
 - `docker-compose run --rm npm run dev`
 - `docker-compose run --rm artisan migrate`
+- `docker-compose run --rm vapor deploy`

 ## Persistent MySQL Storage